tonilopezmr/tonilopezmr.github.io/_posts/2018-10-09-fun-electronics-with-fan.md

 **I didn't like relays because make noise**, they are huge and I need three relays for the different states.
 After looking for a solution which replaces a relay without sound and I found the word **"Transistor"**, wow! *I learned a lot about transistors at the University!* **Everything has been made with transistors**, microcontrollers, computers, your coffee machine, everything has one!

-Then I started to read a lot about it, *there are many transistor categories NPN, PNP, BJT, Mosfet, SCR, etc...* I learned about *BJT* and Mosfet at the university.
+Then I started to read a lot about it, *there are many transistor categories NPN, PNP, BJT, Mosfet, SCR, etc.* I learned about *BJT* and Mosfet at the university.
 After read about it I needed a *BJT* Transistor but **which one *PNP* or *NPN*?**.

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/transistor_schematic.png">